Albania earthquake: Biggest quake in decades sparks panic | DW | 26.11.2019

 "I talked with my daughter and niece on the phone.
 They said they are well and are waiting for the rescue.
 I could not talk to my wife.
 There are other families, but I could not talk to them," the man said.

-A 5.6-magnitude earthquake hit the poorest country in Europe in September, damaging about 500 houses and destroying others.
+A 5.6-magnitude earthquake hit Albania, one of the poorest countries in Europe, in September, damaging about 500 houses and destroying others.

 The latest quake was reportedly also felt in the southern Italian regions of Puglia and Basilicata.